 Where to Play

-Let us count the ways: whatever your mountain sport of choice, this canyon serves it up in spades.
+Let us count the ways: whatever your season or mountain sport of choice, this canyon serves it up in spades.

 By summer, be sure to check out the canyon’s famed hiking destinations, including Lake Blanche (moderately difficult, three miles each way), Lake Mary (easy, one mile each way), Willow Lake (easy, one mile each way), and Dog Lake (moderate, two and a half miles each way).
 Each trail offers its own unique vistas, wildflowers, challenges, and wanderings.
 Summer Saturdays are busiest, but go up early morning on a weekday, and you’ll share the mountain with nobody but the moose and the songbirds.